 Harry Reese received an MFA from Brown University in 1975.
-He is Professor of Art at the University of California, Santa Barbara, where he has taught book art, print, papermaking, visual literacy, public art, and media ecology classes since 1978.
-He established the Book Arts Program in the College of Creative Studies at UCSB, in 1985.
-He was Chair of the Department of Art from 1996-2000, and Associate Dean of the College of Creative Studies from 2006-2013.
+He taught printmaking, papermaking, book art, visual literacy, public art, and media ecology classes at the University of California, Santa Barbara from 1978 until his retirement in 2018.
+In 1985, he established the Book Arts Program in the College of Creative Studies, which continues today under the guidance of Linda Ekstrom, as one of the only programs in the country in which an undergraduate may receive a degree in Book Arts.
+For more than a decade, his administrative duties also included appointments as Chair of the Department of Art and as Associate Dean of the College of Creative Studies.
 His artist’s book, Funagainstawake – originally produced in unique versions for Edition Reese – was published in a limited edition by Granary Books (New York, NY) in 1997.
 His collaboration with Jud Fine on “Spine,” a permanent outdoor installation at the Los Angeles Central Library, opened in 1993.
 That same year, they co-authored a book on this project, published by the Los Angeles Library Association.
 He has worked on other public art commissions and projects in Arizona (Tempe), California (San Francisco, Pasadena, Laguna Hills), Florida (Hollywood), Nevada (Fallon), North Carolina (Penland), and South Carolina (Charleston).

 Sandra Liddell Reese